Moon-Cloud-Services/lunaris-sentient-core/README.md

----

 # **Lunaris Sentient Core - Version 1.6 Beta**

 **Lunaris Sentient Core** is an advanced AI-driven cybersecurity system designed to detect malware and perform detailed file analysis.
-In this 1.6 Beta release, several improvements have been implemented, focusing on enhanced user experience, performance, and professional logs.
+In this 1.6 Beta release, several improvements have been implemented, focusing on enhanced user experience, performance, and professional logs.**

 ## 🌟 **What's New in Version 1.6 Beta**